Of Arthour and of Merlin: Synopsis

 Constans, eldest son of king Constance of England, inherits his father's kingdom, but defends his country so poorly against the invading Danes, led by Angys, that his barons murder him and enthrone his treacherous steward, Vortigern.

-Constans's two younger brothers, Ambrosius Aurelianus and Uther Pendragon, flee the country.
+Constans's two younger brothers, Aurelius Ambrosius and Uther Pendragon, flee the country.
 Civil war breaks out, but Vortigern prevails with Angys' help; he rewards Angys with lands and marries his daughter.
 Fearing an invasion by Aurelius and Uther, Vortigern tries to build a castle for his own protection at Salisbury, but every night the walls collapse.
 His clerks advise him that the walls must be smeared with the blood of a child who was begotten by no man.

 The Devil fathers a child by raping a pious girl, hoping that his son will be as evil as Jesus was good.
 This child, Merlin, is baptised by the girl's confessor, Blasi, and as he begins to grow it is discovered that he is good, not evil, and that he has magical powers and great wisdom.

 Brought before Vortigern, Merlin explains that a red dragon and a white dragon are fighting under the foundations of his castle.
 When they are dug up the white dragon kills the red one, and Merlin explains that this is an omen of Vortigern's coming expulsion by the rightful heir.
 Aurelius and Uther duly arrive, burn Vortigern in his castle, and kill Angys.

-Uther becomes king and drives out a fresh invasion of Danish "Saracens", though Aurelis is killed in this enterprise.
+Uther becomes king and drives out a fresh invasion of Danish "Saracens", though Aurelius is killed in this enterprise.
 With Merlin's help, Uther reigns long and prosperously, conquering foreign lands and setting up the Round Table as an order of chivalry.
 He falls in love with Ygerne, wife of the Duke of Cornwall, and sleeps with her.
 When the duke is killed in battle Uther and Ygerne marry.
 Their son Arthur is born, and is given by Merlin to be fostered by Sir Ector, who raises him along with his own son, Kay.

 Uther dies, and Arthur proves his right to the throne by pulling the sword Estalibore from a miraculous stone.
 Merlin and Ector reveal the boy's true identity, and he is crowned.
 Many kings refuse to acknowledge Arthur, and he embarks on a series of wars in which, with Merlin's constant aid, he eventually defeats first the rebel kings and then yet another army of invading Danes.

 Gawain and his brothers, sons of the rebellious King Lot, travel to London to join Arthur, but he is not there, and in his absence London is being attacked by pagan armies, which the brothers defeat.
 Arthur is meanwhile, in incognito, aiding king Leodegan of Carohaise against his enemy king Rion, and at the same time falling in love with Leodegan's daughter Gvenour.
 The poem returns to Merlin, Gawain, his brothers and their allies, whose many battles against the pagan armies are related one after another.
 Arthur is betrothed to Gvenour and defeats Rion.